Manhattan prosecutor steps down, ending stand-off with Attorney General Barr

 One former Southern District prosecutor, who spoke on condition of anonymity, said Barr's initial decision to install Carpenito was a "huge departure" from normal practice.
 In the letter, Barr said he was "surprised and quite disappointed" by Berman's statement late on Friday night in which he refused to quit his job, and he accused Berman of choosing "public spectacle over public service."

 "I have asked the President to remove you as of today, and he has done so," Barr said.
-Trump, meanwhile, appeared to contradict Barr's letter, telling reporters as he left the White House for a rally in Tulsa, Oklahoma that Berman's firing was a matter for Barr.
+'I DON'T GET INVOLVED'

-"Attorney General Barr is working on that.
-That's his department, not my department... that's really up to him.
-I'm not involved," Trump said.
-'BASE AND IMPROPER'
+Trump told Fox News Channel he approved Barr's request, and said he did not know Giuliani was being investigated by Berman, although he had read that recently.
+"If (Barr) wants to do something ...
+I don't get involved," Trump said in an interview.
+"But the president has to sign a document, where I guess you give it your OK.
+And he wants to run his operation, and that's okay with me."

-Although Berman agreed to step down on Saturday, it is not likely to end the political controversy swirling around his highly unusual firing.
+Asked if Barr said why he wanted to fire Berman, Trump said: "We spent very little time talking about it, but I have a lot of respect for Attorney General Barr."
+Although Berman agreed to step down on Saturday, it did not end the political controversy swirling around his highly unusual firing.
 It comes after Barr intervened in February to scale back a sentencing recommendation for Trump's longtime friend Roger Stone over the advice of career prosecutors.

 Then in May, Barr asked a federal judge to dismiss the criminal case against Trump's former national security adviser Michael Flynn, again prompting questions about whether he was acting in the president's personal interest.
 Jerrold Nadler, the Chairman of the Democrat-controlled House Judiciary Committee, said he has launched an investigation into Berman's termination.